Request parameters.

 Forget the API key previously authenticated.
 If the connection is not authenticated, this request does nothing.

-Note that the WebSocket connection stays open after session.logout
+Note that the WebSocket connection stays open after session.logout request.

 You can continue using the connection,

-but now you will have to explicitly provide the apiKey
+but now you will have to explicitly provide the apiKey and signature parameters where needed.

 Weight: 2